ssdollxx/tuya-zigbee-switch/readme.md

 ### v1.0.13

 - Fix power on behavior = OFF not working if toggle in pressed state during boot
-- Add way to control network state led state
+- Add way to control network state led state (requires re-download of `switch_custom.js`)

 ### v1.0.12